TRIQS/dft_tools/doc/guide/conversion.rst

 the V-t\ :sub:`2g` shells).
 Therefore, the MLWFs corresponding to the uncorrelated shells (if present) must be listed **after** those of the correlated shells.
-With the :program:`wannier90` code, this can be achieved this by listing the projections for the uncorrelated shells after those for the correlated shells.
+With the :program:`wannier90` code, this can be achieved by listing the projections for the uncorrelated shells after those for the correlated shells.
 In our `Pnma`-LaVO\ :sub:`3` example, for instance, we could use::